-- 1. Become familiar with the literature on children's play. - 2.
-Become familiar with relevant research methodologies used in the study of play.

-3. Gain the knowledge and skills necessary to collect, code, and enter questionnaire, observational, and physiological data, as well as complete other important research-related tasks.

-4. Apply the substantive knowledge and research experience gained throughout this course to satisfactorily meet the course requirements outlined below.
+- 1. Become familiar with the literature on infant, toddler, and childhood temperament and child and adolescent personality. - 2.
+Become familiar with relevant research methodologies used in the study of temperament and personality. - 3.
+Gain the knowledge and skills necessary to collect, code, and enter questionnaire, observational, and physiological data, as well as complete other important research-related tasks. - 4.
+Apply the substantive knowledge and research experience gained throughout this course to meet the course requirements outlined below.